 Anyone who has walked into a dispensary for the first time or spent more than 5 minutes perusing a cannabis menu online ultimately ends up asking themselves, do all these names actually mean anything, or is it just a bunch of stoner marketing speak?

-Well, it’s complicated, and I’ll try to lay it all out in this post from what I’ve gathered, but to answer the question “yes,” they generally do mean something, but they can also be infused with a bit of marketing speak as well.
+Well, it’s complicated, and I’ll try to lay it all out in this post based on what I’ve gathered.
+To answer the question, “yes,” strain names generally do mean something, but they can also be infused with a bit of marketing speak.

 Gorilla Glue #4, Black Widow, Cheetah Piss, Martian Fruit, Strawberry Gary, Grandpa’s Gunchest, 9 Pound Hammer, Cookie Fruity, Green Crack…